programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 ```

 {% include figure.html src="../images/ar-dev-1-15.png" caption="Once your device is authorized, the command prompt should display 'List of devices attached' along with an alpha-numeric string that represents your Android device." %}

+If you get an error saying that "Unity cannot install the APK!" go to your player settings and set the "Install Location" to "Automatic."

 ### iOS